-The Agency observes that a provision pertaining to land treatment of sludges from wastewater treatment plants and potable water treatment plants recommended by the Agency and found at 616.Subpart E was not included at 1st First Notice in the parallel 615.Subpart E. The Agency then postulates, correctly, that this was an inadvertent exclusion (PC #23 at ¶35).
-The provision reads: Nothing in this Subpart shall prohibit land treatment within a maximum setback zone of sludge resulting from the treatment of domestic wastewater or of sludge resulting from the treatment of water to produce potable water, if such activities are conducted in accordance with the Act and 35 Ill.
+Prior to 2nd First Notice the Agency observed that a provision pertaining to land treatment of sludges from wastewater treatment plants and potable water treatment plants recommended by the Agency and found at 616.
+Subpart E was not included at 1st First Notice in the parallel 615.
+Subpart E. The Agency then postulated, correctly, that this was an inadvertent exclusion (PC #23 at ¶35).
+The provision reads:

+Nothing in this Subpart shall prohibit land treatment within a maximum setback zone of sludge resulting from the treatment of domestic wastewater or of sludge resulting from the treatment of water to produce potable water, if such activities are conducted in accordance with the Act and 35 Ill.
 Adm.
 Code: Subtitle C.